hdShang/arxiv-daily/docs/cs-RO/2025-10-15/papers/251013149v1-robohiman-a-hierarchical-evaluation-paradigm-for-compositional-gener.md

 ---
 layout: default
-title: RoboHiMan: A Hierarchical Evaluation Paradigm for Compositional Generalization in Long-Horizon Manipulation
+title: "RoboHiMan: A Hierarchical Evaluation Paradigm for Compositional Generalization in Long-Horizon Manipulation"
 ---

 # RoboHiMan: A Hierarchical Evaluation Paradigm for Compositional Generalization in Long-Horizon Manipulation